loym-com/apps-sequence/display_name/readme/DESCRIPTION.md

-With this module, each record may have a sequence code.
+With this module, each model may have a custom display_name.